 People with cuts or infections on their feet should allow them to heal before seeking fish spa treatment, and it is advised to wait at least 24 hours after having a leg wax or shaving before having a fish spa treatment.

-A wide range of claims are made about fish spa therapy.
-The Garra rufa fish exfoliation is said to stimulate blood flow and improve circulation, remove bacteria and reduce foot odour and help with athlete's foot.
-It’s said feet will be smoother and softer after treatment.
+A wide range of claims have been made about fish spa therapy.
+The Garra rufa fish exfoliation is claimed to stimulate blood flow and improve circulation, remove bacteria, reduce foot odour and help with athlete's foot.
+It’s also claimed feet will be smoother and softer after treatment.

-It’s also said the fish can stimulate acupuncture points, helping to regulate the nervous system, relax the body and release fatigue.
+It’s also claimed the fish can stimulate acupuncture points, helping to regulate the nervous system, relax the body and release fatigue.

 Another health claim was that Garra rufa fish treatment benefits people with psoriasis and eczema.

 The National Eczema Society took issue with the claims saying the treatment could enhance a person with eczema's risk of infection, which is already high.